 - slow or irregular heartbeat (less than 50 beats per minute)

 - sudden decrease in the amount of urine

 - swelling of the face, fingers, feet, or lower legs

 - unusual tiredness or weakness

-Some side effects of coagulation factor viia may occur that usually do not need medical attention.
-These side effects may go away during treatment as your body adjusts to the medicine.
-Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:Less common or rare
+Some coagulation factor viia side effects may not need any medical attention.
+As your body gets used to the medicine these side effects may disappear.
+Your health care professional may be able to help you prevent or reduce these side effects, but do check with them if any of the following side effects continue, or if you are concerned about them:Less common or rare

 - Burning or stinging at the injection site

 - pinpoint red or purple spots on the skin